artstreltsov/c_sghmc/README.rst

 The code to be found here is a C++ implementation of SGHMC algorithm wrapped for Python using pybind11.
 It is further used to verify the results in the original paper on SGHMC: "Stochastic Gradient Hamiltonian Monte Carlo" by Tianqi Chen, Emily B. Fox and Carlos Guestrin.

-As seen from our project this is a 15-time-efficiency-improvement in terms of runtime over the pure python version.
+As seen from our project this is a **15-time-efficiency-improvement** in terms of runtime over the pure python version.

+Packages required to run the code
 =======================

 - The implementation makes use of **Eigen** library for C++ and hence the line: